FAQ for Weddings & Events

 Q: Where are you based?
 Do you travel?

 A: I live right in Boston, but I'm happy to go just about anywhere!
 I don't charge extra for anything within 30 miles of home.
 Beyond that, I do ask a bit extra to cover gas/toll/parking costs.
-If it's far enough away to warrant flying or if booking overnight accommodations is necessary, I'd ask that you cover those costs as well.
+If it's far enough away to require flying or if booking overnight accommodations is necessary, I'd ask that you cover those costs as well.

 Q: Do you perform with other musicians?